 The PDG membership recognizes that the Secretary and "other appropriate Federal or State officials" are empowered to perform PI Verifications and TI Traces.
-At time of publication, PDG has requested that OCI create the specifications for a DSCSA Authority digital credential to support authentication and authorization during PI Verification and TI Trace electronic interactions.
-The following is an illustrative list of organizations anticipated:
+To inform the due diligence process of credential issuers, PDG provides the following definition of a DSCSA Authority.